 - Siddhasana.
 Also called the Accomplished Pose.
 Sit on the floor with your legs crossed, with your hands resting on your knees or on your lap, palms facing up.
 Raise your head to lengthen the spine, even as you drop your shoulders, lean back, and press your chest forward.
 If you want, you can use what is called the hand mudra, wherein your index fingers will touch the thumbs of the same hand, the three fingers extended forward.
 Inhale and exhale as you hold the position.

 Contrary to popular opinion, yoga weight loss doesn’t mean that you need to twist your body into an impossible position.
-While you learn more advanced postures as you practice yoga, these are some basic poses that you can always go back to, either to help you relax or as gentle exercises.
+While you learn more advanced postures, these are some basic poses that you can always go back to.
+They’ll either help you relax or help you as gentle exercises.